3D Secure (3DS)

 POST /v1/change_requests/{change_request_id}/authorize

-The API returns a change request object with a unique ID, which you must use in the next API call.
+The API returns a change request object with a unique id

 Click here to view the full API reference.

-Collecting the customer's signature
+(Device signing only) Collecting the customer's signature

 The customer's device must sign the string contained in the string_to_sign